EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-08.md

-# Session 08 – AI Microservice & Coding Assistants (Local or Cloud)
+# Session 08 – AI Sidecar for Dynamic Compute (Calculator + Codegen)

 - **Date:** Monday, Dec 22, 2025
-- **Theme:** Pair program with AI safely—prompt with intent, validate outputs, and wrap an external LLM (LM Studio/vLLM/Google AI Studio) behind a typed FastAPI microservice using Pydantic AI.
-Optional DSPy mini-lab shows declarative prompting.
+- **Theme:** Stand up a simple FastAPI calculator backend (add/subtract + tiny charts), pair it with a Streamlit UI, and bolt on an AI sidecar (Pydantic AI + local vLLM or remote AI Studio) that generates and validates Python snippets for advanced calculations on demand—under guardrails.

 ## Session Story
-You now have FastAPI + Postgres with both Streamlit and React clients.
-Session 08 adds a sidecar AI microservice: students practice spec/tests-first prompting, wrap the existing API behind a typed Pydantic AI tool, and front an external LLM (LM Studio/vLLM/Google AI Studio) with a FastAPI “AI gateway” that the existing backend can call without changing its routes.
-The main backend stays as-is; it simply forwards AI work to the sidecar for reasoning/LLM features.
-The emphasis is on safety, telemetry, and keeping humans in charge.
+We pivot to a contained “calculator + AI” slice: start with a FastAPI calculator backend (basic math endpoints plus a tiny plotting endpoint), add a Streamlit UI that uploads CSVs and calls the calculator, then attach an AI sidecar (FastAPI + Pydantic AI) that can generate/validate Python code for advanced calculations via vLLM or Google AI Studio.
+The main backend stays simple and defers complex ops to the sidecar via HTTP, with a validator agent to reduce hallucinations and enforce best practices.

 ## Learning Objectives
-- Apply spec-first and tests-first prompting patterns; review AI outputs critically.
-- Expose FastAPI functionality as a typed Pydantic AI tool with trace/log hooks and publish it as an HTTP endpoint (AI gateway sidecar) the existing backend can consume without route changes.
-- Call local or hosted LLM endpoints (LM Studio/vLLM/Google AI Studio) via the same interface while enforcing Pydantic contracts.
-- Evaluate agent responses with pytest; keep secrets and telemetry under control.
-- (Optional) Explore DSPy `Signature` + `Predict` to see declarative prompting.
+- Build a minimal FastAPI calculator service (add/subtract and a small chart endpoint) and keep routes stable.
+- Stand up an AI sidecar (FastAPI + Pydantic AI) that generates Python snippets for advanced calculations and exposes them over HTTP to the calculator backend.
+- Use a validator agent to lint/approve generated Python (reduce hallucinations, enforce safe imports/patterns) before execution.
+- Wire Streamlit to upload CSVs, call calculator endpoints, and request sidecar codegen for custom analysis.
+- Run both local (vLLM) and remote (Google AI Studio) LLMs through the same typed interface; cover with pytest/mocked transports and telemetry.

 ## Deliverables (What You’ll Build)
 - Prompt templates/checklists for spec-first and tests-first requests.
-- A Pydantic AI tool that calls the `/movies` API with validated inputs/outputs and lives inside an AI gateway microservice.
-- A small FastAPI route (e.g., `/ai/pitch`) that invokes the agent and returns a typed response for other services to consume.
+- A FastAPI calculator service (basic math + tiny chart endpoint) with tests.
+- An AI sidecar FastAPI service exposing Pydantic AI tools for code generation + validation.
+- Streamlit UI that uploads CSVs, hits calculator endpoints, and calls the sidecar for custom analysis.
-- pytest cases that call the agent with a mocked LLM client.
+- pytest cases that mock LLM responses and verify validator gating; optional DSPy scratch file.
-- Optional DSPy scratch file showing `Signature` + `Predict` wired to the same tool.

 ## Toolkit Snapshot
+- **FastAPI** – calculator backend (core) + AI sidecar (codegen/validation gateway).
-- **Pydantic AI** – typed agent + tool-calling framework.
+- **Pydantic AI** – typed tools/agents for code generation and validation.
-- **httpx** – used by tools to call FastAPI.
-- **LM Studio / vLLM / Google AI Studio** – interchangeable LLM endpoints (OpenAI-compatible or Gemini).
+- **vLLM / Google AI Studio** – interchangeable LLM endpoints behind the sidecar.
+- **httpx** – shared HTTP client between services.
+- **Streamlit** – CSV upload + calculator UI + AI-assisted analysis.
+- **pytest** – mocks LLM transports and tests validator gating.
-- **Logfire (or structured logging)** – telemetry with `X-Trace-Id`.
+- **Logfire/structured logging** – telemetry with `X-Trace-Id` across backend + sidecar.
-- **pytest** – evaluates agent outputs safely.
-- **DSPy (optional)** – declarative prompting layer.

 ## Before Class (JiTT)
 1. FastAPI + Postgres running; `/healthz` should echo `X-Trace-Id`.